Listen To This Article - Click Play

 Patriotism runs deep in Gatlinburg, so when it comes to honoring the troops, our Smoky Mountain city is second to none.
-On November 11, Gatlinburg will commemorate Veterans Day with a moving ceremony at Ripley’s Aquarium Plaza.
+On November 11, Gatlinburg will commemorate Veterans Day with a moving ceremony at Rocky Top Sports World.
 This free event starts at 11 a.m. and is open to the public.
 The Gatlinburg Veterans Day Celebration is a can’t-miss event for anyone with a personal connection to the U.S. armed forces.

 2. Winter Magic Kickoff and Chili Cookoff

 What better way to celebrate the start of winter than with a piping hot bowl of chili?
 Gatlinburg officially kicks off its annual Winterfest with an old-fashioned chili cookoff.
-Come to downtown Gatlinburg from 5 – 8 p.m. on November 8 to see the city’s holiday lights turn on for the season and to sample some stick-to-your-ribs chili.
-Guests will also enjoy live music from the popular Journey tribute band “Departure” and a few local groups.
-The event is free to attend, but tickets for chili tasting are $10.
+Come to downtown Gatlinburg from 5 – 8 p.m. on November 12 to see the city’s holiday lights turn on for the season and to sample some stick-to-your-ribs chili.
+Guests will also enjoy live music from the popular Eagles tribute band “On The Border – The Ultimate Eagles Tribute.”Tickets are required to enter, and an advanced ticket purchase is recommended.
 Don’t forget to cast your vote for your favorite recipe!

 4. Snow Tubing at Ober Gatlinburg

 Although the skiing and snowboarding season doesn’t start until December, November is a great time to go snow tubing at Ober Gatlinburg!
-With their powerful snow machines, the slopes at Ober are expected to open for tubing starting on November 18.
+With their powerful snow machines, the slopes at Ober are expected to open for tubing in mid November.
 Unlike other winter sports, snow tubing requires no prior experience – as long as you can sit, you can enjoy a thrilling ride down the mountain.
 Snow tubing is fun for anyone ages 3 and up.